 In 1969, a member of the Harvard Lab Jack Dangermond, founded with his wife the Environmental Systems Research Institute, Inc (Esri).
 Their company applied computer mapping and spatial analysis to make land use planners’ and land resource managers’ decisions easier.
 Their work presented the value of GIS for problem solving.
-Esri went on and based on it, many of the GIS methods now in use were developed.
+Esri went on and based on it, many of the Geographical Information System methods now in use were developed.

 When computing eventually became more powerful, also Esri improved with time and its’ software tools too.
 Esri was able to solve real-world problems and they kept innovating and developing the system and GIS tools.
 In 1981 the first commercial GIS product (ARC-INFO), developed by Esri was launched and their evolution as a software company started.

 Today, GIS has more to give to this world and its’ businesses than ever before.
 With GIS, people are able to create own digital map layers which help them to solve real problems concerning our world.
 The development of GIS has also went into means of data sharing and collaboration which shows the importance of a continuous, overlapping and interoperable GIS database worldwide.